Awards & Honors

 The price is currently not advertised.

-PhD Award for sustainable chemistry 2022
+PhD Award in sustainable chemistry 2022

 PhD Award for sustainable chemistry 2020